ramonskie/codex/walkthrough/concourse_pipelines_setup.md

  - $.meta.slack.channel: Please specify the channel (#name) or user (@user) to send messages to (in ci/settings.yml)
  - $.meta.slack.webhook: Please provide a Slack Integration WebHook (in ci/settings.yml)
 ```
-We can tackle all the errors by configuring two files `ci/boshes.yml` and `ci/setting.yml`.
-Before that, lets add deployment key to the repo and write them to vault since we need it to configure our pipeline.
+We can tackle all the errors by configuring two files: `ci/boshes.yml` and `ci/setting.yml`.
+Before that, lets add a deployment key to the repo and write it to Vault, since we need it to configure our pipeline.

-Generate a SSH key pair,use the following commands to write them to vault.
-In the github reo, add the pub key to the deploy key.
+To generate an SSH key pair, use the following commands to write it to Vault.
+In the git repo, add the pub key to the deploy key.

 ```
 safe write path "private_key_name@private_key_file"